Deba951/TravelPackage/README.md

 - Assumptions:
   - Each passenger has a unique passenger number.
-  - Activities have a cost, capacity, and are associated with a specific destination.
+  - Activities have a cost, and capacity, and are associated with a specific destination.
   - Passengers can sign up for activities based on their passenger type (Standard, Gold, Premium).

 - Dummy Values (used in Main.java for testing purposes):
   - Dummy passenger names and balances are used for creating sample passengers.
-  - Sample travel destinations and activities are created for testing itinerary and sign-up functionalities.
+  - Sample travel destinations and activities are created for testing itineraries and sign-up functionalities.